CrossBreezeNL/CrossGenerate/Documentation/docs/Config/XPath.md

 ```

 ### Functions
 There are quite some functions available in XPath to perform different types of actions.
-For example string manipulation or math functions.
-See the 'Saxon - XPath Functions' reference on the bottom of this page of a full list of functions available.
+For example string manipulation or mathematical functions.
+See the references on the bottom of this page for an overview of all functions available.

 #### Concatenate
 Here we use the concat function to concatenate the current node name attribute and the parent node name attribute.